george-a-shoemaker/blog/_posts/2022-04-02-metric-vs-imperial-training.markdown

 categories: running
 ---

-Now that I'm in Mexico City and training with [Running Mafia][running-mafia], it makes sense to switch to switch from miles to kilometers.
+Now that I'm in Mexico City and training with [Running Mafia][running-mafia] it makes sense to switch to switch from miles to kilometers.
 When in Rome.

 Switching units is kind of like learning a new language.
-It's far better to have an intuitive sense of the target unit, rather than translate to your "native" unit.
+It's far better to have an intuitive sense of the target unit rather than translate to your "native" unit.
 At the moment I think in miles, so here are strategies to reason about miles vs kilometers.

 ## Converting distances

-These are conversion you can do in your head.
-1 miles is slightly more than 1.6km.
+1 mile is slightly more than 1.6km.
 With this is mind we can do approximations with addition and division by 2 and 10.
 Pretty easy to do in your noggin. 🤓

-### Convert Miles => Kilometers
+### Convert Miles –> Kilometers

-#### Given M miles:
+#### Given M miles
 - Divide M by 2
 - Divide M by 10
 - Add both to M